endingwithali/blog.ali.dev/_posts/2018-02-22-stolen-laptop.md

 The worst thing that has happened so far was my laptop being stolen.

 My personal laptop was stolen from my room - right from my desk.
-I haven't used my personal laptop that much due to spending so much time on the computer at work.
+I wasn't using my personal laptop that much due to spending so much time on the computer at work.
 But I know that my personal laptop was on my desk, as I never took it anywhere or moved it out of my room.
 The day prior to my laptop being stolen, I was trying to stream on Twitch (following through on my goals for the year!) and had placed it on my desk.
 That was the last place I had seen it.

 On the day it was stolen the house lock was acting up and a roommate was moving in.
 Between these factors, and my room being the first room in the house, it easy to imagine what happened: Someone sees an opened door to something that looks like a house, sneaks in, looks for the first room, grabs the first thing of value they see, and then bolts.
 Or at least, that is what I think happened.
 Before you come back with anything - yes, I checked everywhere.
 Yes, I tried Find My Laptop (it wasn’t set up, my fault).
 Yes, I asked my roommates.
 I ended up filing a police report that same day.